towercomputers/toweros/docs/DeveloperGuide.md

-## 1. Setup environement
+## Set Up Development Environment

-To connect the Thin Client to internet you must:
+To connect the thin client to the Internet you must:

-1. provision a `router`
+1. Provision a `router`.
-2. set the thinclient gateway to `192.168.2.1` (the router`s ip):
+1. Set the gateway on the thin client to `192.168.2.1` (the router's IP address):

-The file /etc/network/interfaces must contain the following:
+The file `/etc/network/interfaces` must contain the following:

 ```
 auto lo